 AusHealth's Darwin office has also seen a productive 12 months during the 2021-22 financial year.

-We have continued to serve our existing Hospitals clients within the state, including the Royal Darwin Hospital and the Alice Springs Hospital.
+We have continued to serve our existing Hospitals clients within the State, including the Royal Darwin Hospital and the Alice Springs Hospital.
 Here, we help healthcare providers manage their non-Medicare patients.
-Many of our clients we have been assisting for the past 2-3 years, and hope to continue serving them looking into the future.